 In this article, we will be explaining a few of the common reasons for Pokemon GO crashing on startup for iOS 13, 14 & 15 and providing you with a step-by-step guide to get rid of this annoying roadblock.
 So let’s get started!

-Common Pokemon GO Crashing complaints
+Common Pokemon GO Crashing (iOS) Complaints

-We’ve been witnessing a lot of trainer complaints and based on our research, the majority of those complaints were talking about these crash experiences:
+We’ve been witnessing a lot of trainer complaints, and based on our research, the majority of those complaints were talking about these crash experiences:

-- Pokemon GO crashes on Startup.
+- Pokemon GO crashes on startup.

 - Pokemon GO crashes when catching a Pokemon.

 - Pokemon GO crashes when interacting with friends.

 - Pokemon GO crashes after an iOS update.

 If any of these happened to you, you’ve come to the right page looking for a solution.
 After a thorough investigation, we finally compiled a few techniques to fix this issue.
 Take a quick look at the illustrations down below, and you should be good to go.

 How to Fix Pokemon GO Crashing in iOS 13, iOS 14 & iOS 15